Apple Cider Vinegar for Heartburn: Does It Work?

-While there are claims out there that apple cider vinegar can help with digestion and therefore lesson heartburn, there haven’t been enough scientific studies to substantiate those claims.
+While there are claims out there that apple cider vinegar can help with digestion and therefore lesson heartburn2, there haven’t been enough scientific studies to substantiate those claims.

 Instead of trying to find relief from a treatment that may or may not help, consider using a first line of defense you can trust: TUMS.
 TUMS Chewy Bites start to neutralize acid on contact, providing fast relief for heartburn, indigestion, and sour stomach.
 When you’re really feeling the burn, America’s number one antacid has you covered.